ScottWe/solidity-1/tutorials/5_client_data.md

 We observe that the mapping stores a single entry for each restricted address value.
 The intention is that during transactions, the `data_` variables form a snapshot of some neighbourhood within the network.
-As addresses `0` to `2` are representatives, these entries are shared between all possible neighbourhoods.
-For addresses `3` to `5`, however, the entries are interference and need not persist across neighbourhoods.
+As addresses `0` to `2` are distinguished, these entries are shared between all possible neighbourhoods.
+For addresses `3` to `5`, however, the entries are representative and need not persist across neighbourhoods.
 This insight will be important once we instrument the model.